Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Penn State Stats and Trends

-- Penn State has seven wins against the spread in 12 games this year.

-- This season, the Nittany Lions have two against the spread wins in four games as an underdog of 2.5 points or more.
+- The Nittany Lions have covered the spread twice this season when underdogs by 2.5 points or more (in four chances).

-- Penn State's games this year have eclipsed the over/under three times in 12 opportunities (25%).
+- Penn State has hit the over in 25% of its opportunities this year (three times in 12 games with a set point total).

-- Penn State is 4-2 against the spread and 5-1 overall in games when it puts up more than 24.0 points.
+- Penn State is 4-2 against the spread and 5-1 overall when the team scores more than 24.0 points.

-- In games that Penn State totals more than 371.3 yards, the team is 6-2 against the spread and 6-2 overall.
+- In games that Penn State amasses over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.

-- This year the Nittany Lions have 13 turnovers, one fewer than the Razorbacks have takeaways (14).
+- The Nittany Lions have turned the ball over 13 times, one fewer times than the Razorbacks have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.